wexeis/Documentation/03_Exercises/05_React/youtube-interface/README.md

 ### 2 - Read & prepare to use Youtube API documentation

 1. You don't know about API ? [>> click me <<](http://bit.ly/2K0xuNw)
-1. Before starting follow the instructions that are available [here](https://developers.google.com/youtube/v3/getting-started)
+1. Before starting follow the instructions that are available [here](https://developers.google.com/youtube/v3/getting-started).
-1. Give a quick eye on whats can be done using Youtube API [check here](https://developers.google.com/youtube/v3/docs/)
+1. Take a quick look on what can be done using Youtube API [check here](https://developers.google.com/youtube/v3/docs/).

 ### 3 - Implement Youtube Style: